remotejob/simple_go_http_server/entryLogsHandler/README.md

 ```
 AddLastRecords used mostly for control database (in our case simple .csv file)
 it keep only needed records.
 1. It used at spart up (init func) init paramaters
-mustb be set TRUE 2.
+must be set TRUE 2.
 Used as goroutines periodicly cleapUp Database init
-paramaters mustb be set FALSE
+paramaters must be set FALSE

 #### func (*EntryLog) AddNewHit